 Because they are fairly docile, they do not compete well for food with aggressive feeders.
 If they are sharing a tank, you may need to offer them food directly, using a stick or tongs.
-They should be fed until satisfied 2-3 times a week.
-The Brownbanded Bamboo Shark has a small mouth that it cannot open very wide, and it does not bite off pieces of food.
-It should be given tiny bits of food that it can easily consume whole, otherwise, it may ignore and even spit out chunks that are too large.
+They should be fed until satisfied two to three times a week.
+Brownbanded Bamboo Sharks have a small mouth and cannot open it very wide.
+They do not bite off pieces of food.
+They should be given tiny bits of food that they can easily consume whole, otherwise, they may ignore and even spit out chunks that are too large.

 Breeding the Brownbanded Bamboo Shark

-Bamboo or Cat Sharks are egg-layers, with the eggs enclosed in elongated flattened egg-cases.
-It's not unusual to find the eggs for sale, and in captivity, hatching one can take up to four months.
+Bamboo or cat Sharks are egg-layers, with the eggs enclosed in elongated flattened egg-cases.
+It's not unusual to find the eggs for sale; in captivity, hatching one can take up to four months.
 If you are seriously interested in breeding these sharks, you will need to dedicate quite a bit of time to properly managing the process of hatching and caring and for juveniles.

-This and related species sharks are prone to developing a goiter, a lump that appears on the outside of the throat area.
+This species of shark is prone to developing a goiter, which is a lump that appears on the outside of the throat area.
 Starting out as a small lump, over time it can develop into a very large growth that blocks the shark's throat, which prevents it from eating.
 A goiter is the result of the lack of iodine in the shark's diet.
-It takes many months for one to develop, and takes just as long to reverse it.
+It takes many months for one to develop and takes just as long to reverse it.
 It's important to take steps to supplement the shark's diet with needed iodine when a goiter is first noticed.
-If left alone, once it grows too large, at this point it's too late to save the shark, and the animal slowly dies from starvation.
+If left alone, once it grows too large, at this point it's too late to save the shark and the animal slowly dies from starvation.
 Copper-based medications should never be used on this shark, so be sure to read the labels on products carefully.

 More Pet Fish Breeds and Further Research